 The application form will allow the UIA PS to assess your skills and how you would fit into the role of UIA Expert.
 Therefore, the answers included in the application form should be justified and not a repetition of the content of your CV.

-Applications and CV should be submitted to the UIA Permanent Secretariat by 09 March 2018 to: recruitment@uia-initiative.eu
+Applications and CV should be submitted to the UIA Permanent Secretariat by 28 February 2019 at 2pm CET to: recruitment@uia-initiative.eu

 The UIA Secretariat